mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 ## Quick start

 First, you have to import the component as below.
-To avoid name conflicts the component is named `XGrid` for the full-featured enterprise grid, and `DataGrid` for the free community version.
+To avoid name conflicts the component is named `DataGridPro` for the full-featured enterprise grid, and `DataGrid` for the free community version.

 ```js
 import { DataGrid } from '@mui/x-data-grid';